b-twice/arcgis-dynamictables/README.md

 Now what sort of name do you want for these elements?
 They key the name of these elements must match the field names in the attribute table where the data is stored.
 Let's look at an example to show you how everything gets connected.

-### The Setup - Looking at Sectors
+### Looking at Sectors

 We have sectors in an unknown township.
 There are five of these sectors, and the aim is to produce five different maps listing all the buildings by their name and their square footage in a table on the map.

- So what we are working with is:
+ So what we are working with is...

-- A "Sectors" feature class with 5 sectors.
-Each sector has a name which is found in the feature "Sector_Name" within the attribute table
+- A "Sectors" feature class with 5 sectors with an attribute table of:

-The attribute table looks like:

 | Sector_Name            |
 | :--------------------: |